Headed for gorgeous Franklin Falls? Wrong exit may leave you snowbound

 “Forty carloads of people,” he estimates.
 “I did it as a courtesy.
 I could see this as a potential disaster.”

-He says the area where people parked illegally is at “90 degree curve with a little slope.
+He says the area where people parked illegally is at a “90 degree curve with a little slope.
 In the wintertime, it can get really slick.
 You’re going a little too fast and you’ll smash into a car.”

 City types going out in sneakers into the mountain snow is old news to Kenny Kramer, director of the Northwest Avalanche Center.